Gandhi Smriti Monument

 History About the Birla House

-It was acquired by the Government of India in 1971 and opened for the public on August 15, 1973, renamed the Gandhi Smriti (or Gandhi Remembrance).
-The museum in the building houses a number of articles associated with Gandhi’s life and death.
-Visitors can tour the building and grounds, viewing the preserved room where Gandhi lived and the place on the grounds where he was shot while holding his nightly public walk.
+In 1971, the Government of India acquired the Gandhi Smriti Monument.
+The government renamed it Gandhi Smriti (or Gandhi Remembrance) before opening it to the public on August 15, 1973.
+The museum in the building houses several articles associated with Gandhi’s life and death.
+Visitors can tour the building and grounds, exploring the preserved room where Gandhi lived.
+Witnessing the spot on the grounds where someone shot him while he was holding his nightly public walk.

-The Martyr’s Column now marks the place where Gandhi, the “Father of the Nation” was assassinated.
+The Martyr’s Column now marks the place where an assassin killed Gandhi, the “Father of the Nation.”

-The Gandhi Smriti or Birla House is located at 5 Tees January Marg, a couple of kilometres from the Connaught Place, one of the CBDs of New Delhi.
+The Gandhi Smriti Monument or Birla House is located at 5 Tees January Marg.
+A couple of kilometers from Connaught Place, one of the CBDs of New Delhi.

 Outside the house stands a pillar that contains a swastika symbol.
-The pillar is known as, and is used as, an example of how context can change the ethical nature of information, and the interchangeability of symbols across societies.
-According to Lester and Koehler, Jr. (2007), “for Hindus and Buddhists, the swastika symbol is a representation of good.”
+The pillar serves as an example of how context can change the ethical nature of information and illustrates the interchangeability of symbols across societies.
+According to Lester and Koehler, Jr (2007), “for Hindus and Buddhists, the swastika symbol is a representation of good.”
 The same pillar also contains the Sanskrit symbol for the meditation sound, Om.
 Wallace C. Koehler, Jr. presents a photograph of the pillar on page 347 of the highly regarded information science text, Fundamentals of Information Studies, Second Edition, with June Lester.

 Leave a Comment